 - 1. Describe the RTF construction or modification or planned construction or modification. - 2.
 What is the location of the RTF? - 3.
 When did the RTF construction or modification begin?
 When was it completed? - 4.
-What type of Environmental Review (CEQA & NEPA) was required? - 5.
+What type of Environmental Review (CEQA & NEPA if applicable) was required? - 5.
 When was the Environmental Review completed? - 6.
 Was mitigation required?
-If so, please list the required mitigation. - 7.
+If so, please describe the type of habitat impacted and list the required mitigation - 7.
 Have the environmental mitigation measures been started, or completed? - 8.
 If the RTF is planned, what is the projected construction start date?
 Completion date? - 9.
 What is the funding source for the RTF?